Today, it's known as "The Biggest Show in New Mexico."

 and food vendors showcasing the state's rich Spanish and Native American heritage and culture.

-Not to be outdone by rivals, the New Mexico State Fair closely follows an All-American venue featuring livestock shows and exhibits, as well as cooking and gardening competitions.
+Not to be outdone by rivals, the New Mexico State Fair also follows an All-American venue featuring livestock shows and exhibits, as well as traditional cooking and gardening competitions.

 The New Mexico State Fair concert lineup has in the past included such star headliners as Josh Turner, Randy Travis, Tanya Tucker, and many others.

-This year, the full 2018 concert and entertainment schedule was announced May with individual tickets going on sale in late July.
+This year, the full 2022 concert and entertainment schedule was announced over the summer with individual tickets going on sale July 15.

 For more information about concert tickets, see the official site online or at Ticketmaster outlets.
 Early purchase of tickets includes gate admission to the Fair.